fredshone/fredshone.github.io.backup/_posts/2023-07-20-skinny-xml-parsing-with-rust.md

 ```

-Two things to note at this point; (i) nodes (vertices if you're still graph thinking) are defined first, then (ii) links are defined second and contain the desired length attribute.
+Two things to note at this point; (i) nodes (vertices if you're graph thinking) are defined first, then (ii) links are defined second and contain the desired length attribute.

 To get us started we're going to parse into the following structure: